Sign up for email updates from Scholarship America

 - Selected recipients receive a $1,000 nonrenewable scholarship award.

 - The top 10 applicants nationwide will be automatically submitted for the National Dollars for Scholars Student Volunteer of the Year award.
-The recipient of the National award will receive a renewable scholarship award worth $4,000 ($1,000 for four years).
+The recipient of the National award will be able to renew the award for up to three years for a total scholarship worth $4,000 ($1,000 x 4 years).

 Dream Award Supporters